 What are the benefits of asking behavioral interview questions?

-These types of interview questions are a verified way to gauge a candidate’s potential and ability to communicate adapt, lead, and reinforce a companies culture.
+When conducting onsite interviews these types of questions are a verified way to gauge a candidate’s potential and ability to communicate adapt, lead, and reinforce a companies culture.

-When an employer looks at candidates’ past behavior, skills, and experience they can reveal if a candidate has the attributes necessary for the job opportunity.
+When an employer looks at candidates’ past behavior, skills, and critical thinking experience they can reveal if a candidate has the attributes necessary to match job description requirements.

 1. Tell me how you communicated with your previous managers?